skoerfgen/ACMECert/README.md

 > Returns a PEM encoded certificate chain.
 ###### Errors/Exceptions
 > Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured obtaining the certificate.

 ---

+### ACMECert::getCertificateChains

+Get all (default and alternate) certificate-chains.
+This function takes the same arguments as the [getCertificateChain](#acmecertgetcertificatechain) function above, but it returns an array of certificate chains instead of a single chain.

+###### Return Values
+> Returns an array of PEM encoded certificate chains.
+>
+> The keys of the returned array correspond to the issuer `Common Name` (CN) of the topmost (closest to the root certificate) intermediate certificate.
+>
+> The first element of the returned array is the default chain.
+###### Errors/Exceptions
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured obtaining the certificate chains.

+---